layer-3/erc20-paymaster/deployment.md

 - `$TOKEN_ADDRESS` - the address of the token that the paymaster will operate with.
 - `$PAYMASTER_OWNER_ADDRESS` - the address of the paymaster owner, that will be able to change the price markup.
 - <price_markup> - the price markup, where 1000000 means 100%.
 It is used to calculate the price of the token in the paymaster.
 For example, 100% markup and that the user will pay at the actual price, and 120% means the user pays 20% more.
 Possible values are from 0 to 4294967295.
 - <max_price_markup> - the maximum price markup that the paymaster owner can set.
+E.g., if the maximum price markup is 42000000, the owner can set the price markup from 0 to 42000000.

 To deploy FixedOracle: run: